krieselreihe/natr/README.md

 - [tap-spec](https://github.com/scottcorgan/tap-spec)
 - [tap-xunit](https://github.com/aghassemi/tap-xunit)

-And probably many many more.
+Probably many, many more.
 To use any of them install it and pipe the _natr_ output to the respective formatter:

 ```bash
 natr "src/__tests__/*.test.js" | tap-nirvana